7th Pay Commission: Some good news finally for CG employees

 7th Pay Commission: Latest DA news, a matter that was never discussed

 Since the pay panel had increased the basic pay, the allowances had been eliminated.
-However the government restored some allowance due to the demand by the employees.
+However, the government restored some allowance due to the demand of the employees.

 The cooking allowance was given as per the recommendations of the 7th Pay Commission.